sam103114/forklift/README.md

 # Forklift
 A relatively simple http load-balancer written in Go.

-Rotates through hosts and distubtes requests based on uptime.
+Rotates through hosts and distributes requests based on uptime.
 ## Details
 Forklift will probe all hosts to assemble an up-to-date list of available hosts for rotation periodically based on the "periodicHostCheckDelay" option.